abhishek3852/Sales-dashboard/README.md

 Most sold product:

-Classic Cars had the highest number of sales overall.
+Classic Cars had the highest number of sales overall of 3.92 million.

 Forecasted sales for the next six months (in units/currency):